South Forty-Foot Drain: Navigation

-Prior to 1971, the Drain had been navigable, and in 1939, it was listed as being navigable for 21 mi, from Boston to Gutham (sic) Gowt.
+Very few details about navigation on the South Forty-Foot Drain have been recorded.
+Historically, the Drain had been navigable, and in 1939, it was listed as being navigable for 21 mi, from Boston to Gutham (sic) Gowt.
 Boats up to 70 ft long and 18 ft wide, with a draught of about 7 or 8 ft could use the waterway as far as Donington Bridge, but above that, the draught decreased to 3 to 4 ft.
 It was only open to commercial craft, as pleasure craft were expressly prohibited.
 It is unclear whether there was ever a right of navigation, or whether the Black Sluice Commissioners simply allowed it.
-The entrance lock was 72 by 20 ft, and most trade was between Boston and Donnington Bridge, with pleasure boating not being allowed prior to 1962.
-Navigation ceased in 1971, when the lock was closed and removed, with little protest being made.
-More recently, the East Anglian Waterways Association promoted the idea that the Drain could again be made navigable as part of a larger scheme to improve leisure facilities.
+The entrance lock was 72 by 20 ft, and most trade was between Boston and Donnington Bridge.
+The restriction on use for pleasure boating was removed in 1962.

+It is not clear when navigation ceased, with Atkins working for the Environment Agency stating that the lock was closed and removed in 1971, while more recent documents from the Environment Agency state that the lock was closed when the Black Sluice pumping station was extended in 1966, as the extension was built over the top of the original lock.
+Subsequently, the East Anglian Waterways Association promoted the idea that the Drain could again be made navigable as part of a larger scheme to improve leisure facilities.
 The local authorities which were part of the Fens Tourism consortium conducted a feasibility study, and this report was formally adopted as the Fens Waterways Link by the Environment Agency in 2004, with the support of the local authorities, the East Anglian Waterways Association and the Inland Waterways Association.

 The scheme involved a total of 150 mi of waterway, of which 50 mi would be new cruiseway, while the rest would be existing waterways which could be upgraded or have their access improved.
 When completed, it would connect the Rivers Witham, Glen, Welland, Nene and Great Ouse, and was heralded as the biggest waterway enhancement project in Europe by the Environment Agency.